bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 given number of rows and columns.

-The result of the code adjustment is an unchanged webpage from the last instance because the repeat function didn\'t change anything, it just reduced the amount of code you need to write.
+The result of the code adjustment is an unchanged webpage from the last instance because the repeat function didn&apos;t change anything, it just reduced the amount of code you need to write.

 Therefore, the repeat function helps reduce redundancy and provides ease